CBI sells +$214 million in forex on Wednesday - Shafaq News

 CBI sells +$214 million in forex on Wednesday

-Cash deals were made by nine banks, while 17 banks met the requests relevant to foreign balances.
-A total of 156 exchange and brokerage companies took part in the auction.
+Cash deals were made by eight banks, while 22 banks met the requests relevant to foreign balances.
+A total of 112 exchange and brokerage companies took part in the auction.